ssprasad-23/weather/README.md

 1. Clone the repository:
    https://github.com/ssprasad-23/Weather.git

-2. Navigate to tht project directory: cd Weather

-3. Install the dependencies:
-   npm install

-4. Create a .env file in the root of the directory and add your OpenWeatherMap API key:
+2. Create a .env file in the root of the directory and add your OpenWeatherMap API key:
    API_KEY=